-The Dundas Urban Core, within the Argo Joshua Creek community, is prominently located along Dundas St. E. It is a component of the larger urban core area defined by the North Oakville Master Plan.
-The area is intended to permit a full range of residential products and densities, with potential for strategically placed commercial uses that are appropriate to establishing an animated urban character along Dundas Street.
+The mixed use block in the Dundas Street Urban Core Area and within the boundaries of Argo Joshua Creek community, is prominently located along Dundas Street East.
+This mixed use block is a component of a larger urban core area defined by the North Oakville Master Plan.
+The area is intended to permit a full range of residential products and densities, with potential for strategically placed commercial uses that are appropriate to establishing an animated urban character along the Dundas streetscape.
 With a higher order transit function, Dundas Street shall provide the major access and visibility to the Dundas Urban Core and its uses.
 Development in this area should contribute to the creation of a positive neighbourhood identity through careful consideration of urban architecture, building location, landscape and streetscape treatment.

-The following guidelines shall apply specifically to the design of streetscape and built form within the Dundas Urban Core:
+The following sections include guidelines which shall apply specifically to the streetscape and built form design of the mixed use block in the Dundas Street Urban Core Area.